-The very first time I first stepped onto the grounds of the former Eliada Orphanage in Asheville, N.C., I knew it had a story to tell – but I wasn’t sure if I was the one meant to tell it…until now.
+The very first time I first stepped onto the grounds of the former Eliada Orphanage in Asheville, N.C.
+I knew it had a story to tell, but I wasn’t sure if I was the one meant to tell it – until now.
 My first love of this place has always been its rolling beauty: the lay of its land and the slope of its hills.
-But it is the lives of the children who have grown up here and walked its difficult path that has drawn me back, again and again, over these many years.
+But telling the story of the children who have grown up here and walked its difficult path has drawn me back, again and again, over these many years.

 For over a century this place has been a shelter, a refuge for the children who needed a place to claim them when no one else would, or could.
 In this new millennium, as the needs of the region and society have changed, Eliada has changed along with them, caring for assorted youth with a myriad of social issues and needs.
 The organization has reinvented itself, but it is still a home on the hill, a safe haven meant to nurture, defend, and protect.
 In 1999, on the occasion of their upcoming centennial, Director Stewart Humphrey hired me to gather the stories of the children who had grown up at the orphanage.
 After having served as CEO for over twenty years, he wanted to provide a permanent and lasting record, a testament of sorts, for the children whose only home had been at Eliada.

 I quickly found out that many of the alumni had distanced themselves, although I wasn’t sure why.
 My job was to reunite them with their past, listen to their stories, and try to bring them back “home.”

 Although there have been several books written about Eliada, the most recent one was published almost six decades ago.
 Still, the previous authors and I differ in one very important way.
 I came as an outsider, not only to Asheville, but also as a Jew to their world of evangelical Christianity , the heart and soul of Rev. Compton’s organization.